rfNeoN/Zen-Browser-Better-Bookmarks/README.md

 ## Installation

+> [!NOTE]
 > This mod is not currently available in the Zen browser store.
-If you'd like to use it, please follow the manual installation steps below.
+If you'd like to use it, please follow the manual installation steps below or look at [zen docs](https://docs.zen-browser.app/).

 Step 1: Download the Files